 5. As soon as the backup is done, click “Finish”

 Backup Windows to Cloud

 A cloud-based backup is one of the safest and easiest ways to access your files wherever you happen to be and on whatever device.
-There’s no need to purchase hardware; however, you do need to pay for extra storage (if the free option does not offer enough gigabytes for the data you wish to backup).
+There’s no need to purchase hardware; however, you may need to pay for extra storage.
+Free options often do not offer enough gigabytes of storage for the data you wish to backup.

 There are several cloud backup solutions that you can choose from.
 We’ve described them earlier in the Ultimate Backup article.
 For the purposes of this article, let’s concentrate on the Microsoft solution, called OneDrive.